oracle-livelabs/security/data-safe/introduction/introduction.md

 - Register an Autonomous Database with Oracle Data Safe
 - Collect audit data from your target database and analyze database activity
 - Generate alerts in Oracle Data Safe to inform you of database activity
-- Assess the security of your database configurations using Oracle Data Safe
+- Assess the security of your database configurations and database users using Oracle Data Safe
-- Assess database users using Oracle Data Safe
-- Discover sensitive data on your target database using Oracle Data Safe
+- Discover and mask sensitive data on your target database using Oracle Data Safe
-- Mask sensitive data on your target database using Oracle Data Safe

 ## Learn More